 This type of listing is rare because homeowners typically demand the huge exposure offered by the MLS® system and the Internet.

 Have you had any experience with listing your home exclusively with one brokerage?
 How did that go for you?
 Successful?
 Do you have a story that you'd like to share with our on-line community?
 Click here.

 When one is created, it's usually because the agent already has a prospective buyer for the property.
-Therefore, there's no need to share the listing.
+Therefore, there's no need to share the listing with other brokerages, which, of course, is the sole purpose of the Multiple Listing System®.
 Of course, the seller must agree to the limited exposure offered by this marketing method.
 The vast majority of property listed and sold these days are by way of the Multiple Listing Service®.

-Nevertheless, a seller may be in no rush, prefers a quiet sale or prefers that their own agent sell it themselves.
+Nevertheless, a seller may be in no rush or prefers a quiet sale.
+Or perhaps the seller prefers that their own agent sell it themselves because of a lower commission rate.
 In any case, the exclusive agent, who is in no way compelled to cooperate with another brokerage, must share the listing with fellow sales people of their own brokerage.
-The listing contract actually belongs to the brokerage - not the sales person who obtained the listing.
+Why?
+Because the listing contract actually belongs to the brokerage - not the sales person who obtained the listing.

 REALTOR® commission rates are often negotiable for exclusive listings, but are typically lower than REALTOR® fees charged for an MLS® listing.

 Have you ever tried to sell your home with a realty agent, but with an exclusive listing?
 Why did you choose that route and sacrifice the huge exposure available through the MLS system?
 How was the experience?
 Did you succeed?
 Did you get the price you hoped for?
 Did the agent already have a solid prospect before s/he listed your home, or were you just hoping they'd sell it themselves and save you commission?